rfukuda06/crypto-pairs-bot/README.md

 # Crypto Pairs-Trading Bot

-*A market-neutral statistical-arbitrage bot whose no-lookahead backtest and live paper feed run on one shared core.*

 This is a Python implementation of a pairs-trading strategy on crypto: it trades one cointegrated pair market-neutral, long one coin and short the other, betting that the spread between their prices reverts to its mean.
 The same `Strategy` + `RiskManager` + `PaperBroker` core drives both the backtest and the live paper feed, so the out-of-sample numbers below are the numbers a live run would trade.
 Pair selection and every parameter tune happen strictly in-sample, which makes the out-of-sample result a genuine forward estimate rather than a fit to the data.
 The strategy is not profitable out-of-sample.
 The point of the project is the pipeline, and every property it relies on is enforced by the test suite.